QUESTIONABLE SOURCE

-- Overall, we rate New Delhi Television Limited (NDTV) Left-Center Biased based on story selection and political affiliation that favors the left.
-We also rate them Mixed for factual reporting due to several failed fact checks.
+- Overall, we rate New Delhi Television Limited (NDTV) Right-Center Biased and questionable due to the promotion of propaganda, poor sourcing techniques, a lack of transparency and several failed fact checks.

 Detailed Report